apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     Index selection logic does not make use of the `includedPaths` and `excludedPaths` for index selection.
 Index selection is done only on cost basis and `queryPaths`.
     Having multiple definition for same type would cause ambiguity in index selection and may lead to unexpected results.
-Instead have a single index definition for same type.
+Instead, have a single index definition for same type.

 Following analogy might be helpful to people coming from RDBMS world.
 Treat your